mlewis-everley/open-adventures/core-rules.md

 #### Will
 Willpower is the ability to resist stressful situations, attempts of mind contol, etc. Very strong willed characters will have a will of 3 or 4.

-#### Mysticism
-The Mysticism attribute is used when you perform a magical or mystical actions (most commonly casting spells).
-For some characters (without mystical inclanations) it will be blank.
-Otherwise it will be a number between 2+ and 6+.
-This is the number you have to roll on any assigned dice to succeed at performing a magical action.

-You may also need to roll dice against your Mysticism attribute instead of Defence to defend against some magical attacks.

 #### Defence
 The Defence attribute is used when you need to defend against physical damage.
 Each sucess rolled on a defence roll ignores 1 point of damage, each critical ignores 2.